 Product Position Statement

-For bushwalkers and emergency services who want to discover paths and have reliable, up-to-date path info, the WikiWalks project is an Android app that will crowdsource paths and overlay them onto a map with important info.
+For bushwalkers and emergency services who want to discover paths and have reliable, up-to-date path info, the WikiWalks project is an Android app that will crowdsource paths and overlay them onto a map with information such as reviews, statistics, and points of interest, along with important info like accessibility warnings.
 Unlike other bush path apps such as Wikiloc and AllTrails, WikiWalks will focus on quickly and simplistically delivering information in an extremely lightweight app suitable for all phones without any bloat or unnecessary collection of personal data.
 Unlike others, there will be no accounts or in-app purchases, it will be completely free and anonymous while still striving to retain feature parity.

 Stakeholders